1944 Romanian coup d'état: Aftermath

 The coup sped the Red Army's advance into Romania.
 Romanian historians claimed that the coup shortened the war by as much as "six months."

 Formal Allied recognition of the de facto change of orientation of Romania in the war came on 12 September 1944.
 Until this date, Soviet troops started moving into Romania, taking approximately 140,000 Romanian prisoners of war.
 About 130,000 Romanian POWs were transported to the Soviet Union, where many perished in prison camps.

 The armistice was signed on the same date, 12 September 1944, on Allied terms.
 Article 18 of the Armistice Agreement with Rumania stipulated that "An Allied Control Commission will be established which will undertake until the conclusion of peace the regulation of and control over the execution of the present terms under the general direction and orders of the Allied (Soviet) High Command, acting on behalf of the Allied Powers."
 The Annex to Article 18, specified that "The Romanian Government and their organs shall fulfill all instructions of the Allied Control Commission arising out of the Armistice Agreement."
 It also made clear that the Allied Control Commission would have its seat in Bucharest.
 In line with Article 14 of the Armistice Agreement, two Romanian People's Tribunals were set up to try suspected war criminals.

 Article 19 stipulated the return to Romania of "Transylvania or the greater part of it".
 This phrasing conveyed the possibility of a revision of the Treaty of Trianon border, and it was meant to tempt Hungary to also cease fighting alongside Germany.
+At the same time the article also declared Vienna Award "null and void".
 On 15 October 1944, regent of Hungary Miklós Horthy indeed tried to follow Romania's example and negotiate a surrender, but his attempt was thwarted.
 Northern Transylvania was under Soviet military administration from November 1944 to March 1945.
 On 9 March 1945, three days after the formation of the Petru Groza cabinet, Stalin approved the return of all of Northern Transylvania to Romanian administration.
 Subsequent Hungarian efforts to recover part of Northern Transylvania were in vain.